 To continue her in-depth research in the field she was pursuing, in 1942, she applied to stay at the University of California as a teaching assistant.
 In 1944, she resigned to join Columbia University (1944-1980).
 At this time, the American physicists spread the word that if the experiment she performed would be absolutely accurate.
 Therefore, in 1944, she was invited to participate in the Manhattan Project.
-This was a top secret project to develop the American atomic bomb.
+This was a top-secret project to develop the American atomic bomb.
 Here, her task was to improve the Geiger counter to detect radiation and enrich uranium in large quantities.
 Through the process of gaseous diffusion, she developed a method to separate uranium atoms into charged uranium-235 and uranium-238 isotopes.

-Although she did not receive the Nobel Prize, she is still recognized as one of the greatest scientists of the 20th century.
+Although she did not receive a Nobel Prize, she is still recognized as one of the greatest scientists of the 20th century.
 With her revolutionary research for world science, she is also known as the "nuclear queen".

 During her research, she received several prestigious awards: the Comstock Physics Prize (1964), the Tom W. Bonner Prize in Nuclear Physics (1975), the US National Medal of Science (1975), and the Wolf Prize in Physics (1978).